opencb/cellbase/README.md

     ├── mongodb-scripts

 You can copy the content of the _build_ folder into any directory such as _/opt/cellbase_.

+### Testing
+You can run the unit tests using Maven or your favorite IDE.
+Just notice that some tests may require of certain database back-ends such as MongoDB and may fail if they are not available.

 ### Command Line Interface (CLI)
 If the build process has gone well you should get an integrated help by executing: